 Degree and License Options

-Students earning their master’s degree can choose their concentration from four different K-12 license options.
+Students earning their master’s degree can choose their concentration from three different K-12 license options.

 We also offer an option for students to earn only their license without pursuing a master’s degree.